skiwi2/AssemblyBrainfuckInterpreter/README.md

 ### Creating the executable

-You can obtain an executable by executing the following commands:
+You can obtain the executable by executing the following commands:

+1. `nasm -f obj bf-interpreter.asm`
+2. `bcc32 bf-interpreter.obj`
-1. `nasm -f obj bf-interpreter-console.asm`
+3. `nasm -f obj bf-interpreter-console.asm`
-3. `bcc32 bf-interpreter-console.obj`
+4. `bcc32 bf-interpreter-console.obj`